Meadows R, Arber S, Venn S, Hislop J (2008) Unruly bodies and couples' sleep, Body and Society 14 (4) pp. 75-91 Sage Publications

 Conclusions: The BCW facilitated the identification of intervention components that might improve the sleep of people who use substances.
 These components relate to education, training, enablement, modelling, service provision, guidelines and environment.

-Neale J, Vitoratou S, Lennon P, Meadows R, Nettleton S, Panebianco D, Strang J, Marsden J (2018) Development and early validation of a patient reported outcome measure to assess sleep amongst people experiencing problems with alcohol or other drugs Sleep
+Neale J, Vitoratou S, Lennon P, Meadows R, Nettleton S, Panebianco D, Strang J, Marsden J (2018) Development and early validation of a patient reported outcome measure to assess sleep amongst people experiencing problems with alcohol or other drugs, Sleep 41 (4) zsy013 pp. 1-14 Oxford University Press

 To develop a patient reported outcome measure to assess sleep amongst people experiencing problems with alcohol or other drugs.